UM-LPM/GIANT/docs/GenIATraP_add_new_problem_domain.md

 # Add New Problem Domain To The Unity Evaluation Environment
-To add a new problem domain to the platform, follow the following steps to integrate your custom environment, agents, and configurations.
+To add a new problem domain to the platform, follow these steps to integrate your custom environment, agents, and configurations.
 This guide will walk you through creating the necessary folders, scenes, and prefabs, and implementing the required logic to define your problem domain.

 ### **Step 1: Create New Folders for Your Problem Domain**